The Danish Music Museum - experience the Magic of Music

-The Danish Music Museum was founded in 1898, and the exhibition includes musical instruments from Europe, Asia, and Africa from the 16th century through the 21st century.
+The Danish Music Museum was founded in 1898, and the exhibition includes musical instruments from Europe, Asia, and Africa from the Bronze Age, up through history and through to the 21st century.

 Some of the beautiful instruments can also be seen at Historical Knowledge - Themes - Musik.